Pickens High School Counseling Department

 Once your request has been processed, then the student and/or parent can pick up the items from the PHS Front Office Secretary.

-The ADAP presentation and test will not be administered at PHS again until October of 2023.
+The ADAP presentation and test will be administered to all 9th grades students at PHS again in October of 2024.

 PHS School Code 111695